mcous/gonogo/README.md

 **THIS STUFF IS NOT IMPLEMENTED, BUT IT'S COMING PROBABLY (?)**

-If you're using `gonogo` as a tool during development, you probably want to remove these assertions in production builds.
+If you're using `gonogo` as a tool during development, removing these assertions in production builds can get you back most of the bytes this library takes up (around 2,500 of them, after minification and gzip).

 #### browserify